hashburst/blockchain/hashburstNetworksBuilderFramework/README.md

                                                          |-- __init__.py
                                                          |-- cluster.py

-These files contains a complete code implementation of the libraries for each functionality, including an example of a peer-to-peer cloud cluster orchestrating nodes for mining.
+This package contains a complete code implementation of the libraries for each functionality, including an example of a peer-to-peer cloud cluster orchestrating nodes for mining.

 # Usage Example